FACTBOX-Latest on worldwide coronavirus spread

 * For a U.S.-focused tracker with state-by-state and county map, open https://tmsnrt.rs/2w7hX9T in an external browser. * Eikon users, see MacroVitals (cpurl://apps.cp./cms/?navid=1592404098) for a case tracker and summary of news.

-EUROPE * Scotland imposed new restrictions on the oil city of Aberdeen, closing pubs and restaurants and ordering visitors to stay away.
+EUROPE * France's daily COVID-19 infections reached the highest in more than two months on Wednesday.

+* The Greek prime minister warned of new restrictions if a worrying rise in daily cases does not abate. * Germany's Foreign Ministry revised its travel guidance for Belgium, warning against all non-essential travel to the province of Antwerp.

-* Finland plans to reintroduce a recommendation to work from home whenever possible just days after dropping it, due to a rise in infections. * Poland intends to fully reopen its schools on Sept.
-1, the education minister said, despite a recent renewed spike in infections.
+* Poland intends to fully reopen its schools on Sept.
+1, despite a recent renewed spike in infections.

-* France stepped up financial support for wine growers faced with a deep drop in demand after lockdowns closed restaurants and bars and U.S. tariffs curbed exports.
 AMERICAS

-* New York City will set up checkpoints to ensure that travellers coming from 35 states on its travel advisory list comply with a 14-day quarantine mandate. * Chile's largest copper mines boosted output in June, according to government statistics, even as the coronavirus outbreak hit its stride in the South American mining powerhouse.
+* New York Governor Andrew Cuomo, speaking on behalf of all U.S. governors, urged Congress to include $500 billion in unrestricted state funding in a COVID-19 relief package currently under consideration. * One of the White House's lead negotiators in talks with congressional Democrats on a new round of coronavirus relief and some Senate Republicans said they viewed Friday as the deadline to reach a deal or drop talks.

+* Former Colombian President Alvaro Uribe has tested positive for the coronavirus.
+ASIA-PACIFIC

 MEDICAL DEVELOPMENTS * The U.S. government will pay J&J over $1 billion for 100 million doses of its potential vaccine.

-* Canada has signed separate deals with Pfizer and Moderna to supply millions of doses of their experimental vaccines.
-ECONOMIC FALLOUT
+* Canada has signed separate deals with Pfizer and Moderna to supply millions of doses of their experimental vaccines. * CVS Health Corp said it was in talks with the U.S. government to administer coronavirus vaccines at its pharmacies once they become available.

-* Gold jumped to a record high on Wednesday in the face of a weak dollar, falling U.S. Treasury yields and expectations of more stimulus measures for the pandemic-ravaged global economy. * While U.S. economic growth slowed in July, it could pick up in the third quarter and reach pre-pandemic levels by the end of next year, Federal Reserve Vice Chairman Richard Clarida said.

-* The Bank of Japan's governor warned that economic activity could be constrained "significantly" again if strict public health measures are reinstated.
-(Compiled by Sarah Morland; Editing by Mark Heinrich)
+ECONOMIC FALLOUT * A resurgence in cases is slowing U.S. economic recovery and the disease will continue to weigh on the economy and American life until at least the end of next year, two Federal Reserve policymakers said.

+* U.S. private employers hired far fewer workers than expected in July as companies exhausted loans to help with wages and new infections flared up across the country.
+(Compiled by Devika Syamnath and Sarah Morland; Editing by Mark Heinrich and Sriraj Kalluvila)

 ALSO READ